plaindocs/rust/src/doc/new-tutorial.md

 [attributes]: FIXME
 [deriving]: FIXME

-Now that we have indicated that `Point` values should be copied and not moved, we can continue using them even after they have been passed as parameters or stored into data structures:
+Now that we have indicated that `Point` values should be copied not moved, we can continue using them even after they have been passed as parameters or stored into data structures:

 ~~~~
 # struct Point {